jmadelaine/ts-guardian/README.md

 const value = getSomeUnknownValue()

 // Throws an error if type of value is not 'string'
-// Error message: Type of 'value' does not match type guard 'Guard<string>'. assertThat(value, is('string'))
+// Error message: Type of 'value' does not match type guard. assertThat(value, is('string'))

 // Otherwise, type of value is 'string'